Sequential change-point detection based on nearest neighbors: Sequential change-point detection based on -NN

 and $B_{ij}(t,n)=b_{\textbf{P}_n(i) \textbf{P}_n(j)}(t,n)$, where $\textbf{P}_n(\cdot)$ is a random permutation among the first $n$ indices.
 Let

 We use $\by_i$'s to denote the realizations of $\bY_i$'s, and let

 Note that $\ep(R(t,n)|\by) = \ep(R(t,n))$.

-If a change point $\tau>N_0$ occurs in the sequence, we would expect $Z_{|\by}(t,n)$ to be \emph{large} (notice the negative sign in the standardization) when $n>\tau$ and $t$ close to $\tau$.
-We can thus define the stopping rule as
+If a change-point $\tau>N_0$ occurs in the sequence, we would expect $Z_{|\by}(t,n)$ to be \emph{large} (notice the negative sign in the standardization) when $n>\tau$ and $t$ close to $\tau$.
+In the following, we consider three stopping rules:

+Here, $b_1$, $b_2$ and $b_3$ are chosen so that the false discovery rate for each of the stopping rule is controlled at a pre-specified level.

-where $n_0$ is a pre-specified offset, such as 3.
-Usually, $n_0$ is set to be small in order to detect the change as soon as possible, while not too small, such as 1, to avoid the high fluctuations at the very ends.
-Here, $b_1$ is chosen so that the false discovery rate of this stopping rule is controlled at a pre-specified level.
+In the above stopping rules, $n_0, n_1$ and $L$ are pre-specified values.
+Usually, $n_0$ is set to be small so as to detect the change as soon as possible, while not too small, such as 1, to avoid the high fluctuations at the very ends.
+So $T_1$ is a straightforward stopping rule.
+Sometimes, when $\tau$ is large, we may not want to put too much emphasizes on the early observations.
+This leads to $T_2$ and $T_3$.
+It is easy to see that $T_2$ is a more relaxed version of $T_1$.
+In $T_2$, if we set $n_1$ to be $n-n_0$, then it is the same as $T_1$, while we could set $n_1$ tactically to achieve performance similar to (or even better than) $T_1$ and at the same reduce computation time.

-When $\tau$ is large, the above stopping rule would end up with testing whether an early time is a change point for many times, which is unnecessary.
-To avoid this, we can modify the stopping rule as

-where $n_1>n_0>0$ are pre-specified offsets.
-We can choose $n_1$ tactically to avoid unnecessary tests and save computation time.

-For both $T_1$ and $T_2$, at time $n$, we find $k$ NNs among the first $n$ observations.
-This can be problematic when $n$ is large because $Z_{|\by}(t,n)$ is highly left skewed when $t/n$ is small (see Section \ref{sec:performance}).
-To address this issue, we can further modify the stopping rule as